Mark-A-Dean/Mark-A-Dean/README.md

 🛠️ - _I am retooling this repository.
 As I tend to focus more on content and contexts, things here may appear more arcane rather than they are affixed with the clicky slick bits._

+👀 - _This is where I'm committing the most currently:_ [portfolio/FileCatalog](./portfolio/FileCatalog/README.md).

 # About Mark 👋

-👀 _This is where I'm committing the most currently:_ [portfolio/FileCatalog](./portfolio/FileCatalog/README.md).

 ## The Biz Background
 I joined the **Department of Veterans Affairs** in 2006 through the TCF Internship program, graduating in 2009, and worked in the VISN 17 Office on the V17 data warehouse until 2012.
 I transitioned to the **Business Intelligence Service Line** (BISL) that June as a Data Architect in the CDW.
 In 2021, I moved into BISL's CDW Customer Engagement team and helped it get started before joining the **VHA Business Information Office** Revenue Operations team in April 2022.